ibm-cloud-docs/vpc/vpn-ts-vpn-tunnel-peer-initiated-only.md

 {: tsResolve}

 1. Ensure that the tunnel supports bidirectional traffic initiation.
 This action allows IBM‑initiated traffic to establish the tunnel after idle or tunnel resets.
 1. If you use a policy‑based VPN, configure only one CIDR per VPN connection.
 Certain peer devices often negotiate only a single traffic selector per policy‑based tunnel, and any additional CIDRs might fail Phase 2 negotiation.
-For more information, see [Why can't I reach network destinations when multiple CIDRs are configured for my VPN connection?](/docs/vpc?topic=vpc-troubleshoot-multi-cidr-oneway-traffic)
 1. Make sure that the CIDRs match exactly on both sides.
 Avoid mismatches like `/16` on one end and `/32` on the other.
 1. Keep NAT‑Traversal (NAT-T) enabled on the peer if configurable.
 This setting allows IPsec traffic to pass through devices that perform network address translation by encapsulating IPsec packets over UDP.
 If NAT-T is disabled and a NAT device exists between peers, tunnel establishment or bidirectional traffic initiation can fail.
 1. Re-enable the connection after you make the changes.